saiutkarsh33/ai_chatbot/README.md

 python chatbot.py
 ```

-Do have to wait a few seconds for initalisation.
+Do have to wait up to a minute for initalisation.
 Please ignore the warnings for now.

 Type in prompt in terminal when you see the input "Ask me:".